Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 \subsubsection{Evaluation}

-As shown Fig.~\ref{FR}, the face recognition rate of our hallucinated faces outperforms those of the occluded LR faces and the compared methods' results.
-This demonstrates that our Pro-UIGAN possesses significant identity preservation ability and benefits low-quality face recognition tasks.
+As shown Fig.~\ref{FR}, the face recognition rate of our hallucinated faces outperforms all other methods, which demonstrates that our Pro-UIGAN possesses better identity preservation ability and benefits low-quality face recognition tasks.